 The Women’s International Club, Delhi provides a unique platform for Indian women to experience various world cultures.
-It accepts both Indian and foreign women from different professional backgrounds; and organizes various activities every month related to books, cuisine, travel, and health, among others.
+It accepts both Indian and women from international countries, with different professional backgrounds; and organizes various activities every month related to books, cuisine, travel, and health, among others.
 As a recently initiated member, the first activity I attended was a Japanese Tea Ceremony organized by members of the Japan foundation, and held at the residence of Ms. Anita Dua.

 Misayo San playing the Taishogoto

 The ceremony was conducted by Misayo Yagi and her tea circle.
 An insightful commentary was given by Kana Ogi through the entire proceeding.
 The Tea Ceremony is a masterful work of art.
 For the Japanese, tea signifies a noble and almost spiritual means of connecting with one’s guests.
 Tea calms the mind and elevates our mundane lives.
 Its historical inception can be traced back to the Shogun era, where Sen no Rikyu, a Zen master, shunned the culture of wealth and showmanship in favour of a humble serving of tea; to tie the host and the guest in harmony.

 Some of the utensils used for the Tea Ceremony.
 Each one holds significant meaning.